 In the kitchen, Grant, Lou, and Emma meet the maid, Inez Lane, dressed in white.
 She tells them that she heard about Jefferson, and, when Emma asks to speak to Pichot, goes to call Pichot from the library.
 Grant remembers killing chickens and gathering fruit for Pichot as a child.
 In those days, Miss Emma worked as a cook in Pichot’s house; indeed, she cooked for Henri, his siblings, and his nieces and nephews—Henri has no children of his own.
 When Grant was older, he went to university, and Lou told him never to come through the back door of Pichot’s house ever again.
 Grant has been a schoolteacher for the last six years, and in that time never returned to the house.

 Henri Pichot arrives in the kitchen, followed by Louis Rougon; both men are white, Grant notes.
 Pichot is in his mid-sixties, carries a drink, and wears a grey suit with a white shirt.
 Rougon is slightly younger, wears a black suit, and also carries a drink.
 Grant notes that Rougon’s family owns a bank in a nearby town, and Pichot owns a plantation.
 Pichot asks Emma what he can do for her, but seems annoyed at being interrupted.
-Rougon and Pichot finish their drinks and hold them out, signaling Emma to refill them.
-As Emma does so, she asks Pichot for a favor: talk to the sheriff, so that Grant can visit Jefferson in the days leading up to his execution and convince Jefferson that he is a man, not a hog.
-She reminds Pichot that she’s done a lot for his family.
+Rougon and Pichot finish their drinks and hold them out, signaling Inez to refill them.
+As she does so, Emma asks Pichot for a favor: to talk to the sheriff, so that Grant can visit Jefferson in the days leading up to his execution and convince Jefferson that he is a man, not a hog.

 While Grant shows some signs of not caring about Jefferson’s death, Pichot and Rougon seem completely unconcerned—they’re even drinking when Emma tells them about Jefferson.
-The way Pinchot casually extends his glass for Emma to fill shows how he continues to think of Emma as his servant, even after she’s ceased to work for him.
-This reinforces how little respect he has for blacks: he thinks of them all, always, as servants.
-Emma shows her bravery by not only asking Pichot for a favor but also reminding him what she’s done for him as a servant.
+The way Pinchot casually extends his glass for Inez to fill without acknowledging her shows how he thinks of her as his inferior.
+Meanwhile, Emma shows her bravery by asking Pichot for a favor, knowing that he'll probably turn her down.

 In response to Emma’s pleas, Pichot tells her that he can’t promise anything; he looks at Grant.
 Grant thinks that he’s too educated to be of any use to Pichot anymore, but that Pichot respects him because Lou worked for Pichot for many years.
 Pichot urges Emma to forget her plans, worry about Jefferson’s soul, and let Reverend Ambrose visit Jefferson before he dies.
 Emma refuses, though she acknowledges that Ambrose will visit him—Jefferson is going to die, but he must die a man.
 Pichot gives in to Emma’s requests, saying impatiently that he’ll speak to the sheriff but that it’s the sheriff’s decision, not his own.
 When Emma asks when Pichot will speak to the sheriff, Pichot replies that he’ll speak to him whenever he next sees him, and walks away with Rougon, seemingly oblivious to Emma’s words of thanks.

 Because Pichot encourages Emma to leave Jefferson to Reverend Ambrose, it’s tempting for us to think of religion as a tool of racist oppression (and Grant does think of it that way for much of the novel).
-There’s a plausible argument for this: religion teaches blacks to accept their fate in this world and look forward to their eternal reward in Heaven.
-This makes it easier for racists like Henri Pichot to assert their power over blacks.
-Pichot continues to show his disdain and disinterest in all black matters, irritably excusing himself to talk to his guests when Emma asks him reasonable questions about Jefferson.
+There’s a plausible argument for this: religion teaches Black people to accept their fate in this world and look forward to their eternal reward in Heaven.
+This makes it easier for racists like Henri Pichot to assert their power over Black people.
+Pichot continues to show his disdain for and disinterest in Black people, irritably excusing himself to talk to his guests when Emma asks him reasonable questions about Jefferson.